Lavaeolous/PF1-StatBlock-Converter-Module/README.md

 If you find any errors or have a statblock that can't be converted at all, feel free to open an issue here or let me know on the FoundryVTT Discord.

 # What gets converted
-Currently, the tool parses the following data and generates equivalent Foundry Data and Items:

-*  **General Data**: Name, CR, XP, Gender, Race, Class(es), Alignment, Size, Type (Subtype), Init, Senses, Aura (but there is no field for that in the character sheet)
-*  **Defensive Data:** AC, Touch and Flat-Footed), HP, Hit Dice, Saves, Defensive Abilities, Immunities, Resistances, Weaknesses, Damage and Spell Resistance
-*  **Tactics:** Before &amp; During Combat, Morale
-*  **Statistics Data:** Attributes (Str, Dex, Con, Int, Wis, Cha), BAB, CMD and CMB, Feats, Skills, Languages, Special Qualities
-*  **Offense Data:** Speed(s), Melee Attacks (Weapon, Natural, Swarm), Ranged Attacks, Damage Types, Special Attacks, Spells, Spell-Like Abilities
-*  **Special Abilities** (fuzzy, because *very* diverse formatting depending on the source of the statblock)
-*  **Descriptions**
+SBC creates a mostly complete Actor (PC or NPC) with embedded entities for feats, spells and stuff like that.
+Most of the time the conversion will not be complete, as for example items and gear as well as other smaller sections won't get imported or may be imported incorrect.
+For most actors this will be fine, for critical and important NPCs, Bosses and PCs i strongly advise you to use sbc for the bulk, but check for errors carefully!

 # Known Bugs
 *  Special Abilities and Spells do not appear in the preview currently
 *  Not all Statblocks are equally formatted.
 As long as its reasonably well formed, it should work.
-If not, check the console (F12).
+If not, check the preview area or console.
 *  See Issues.
-If you find anythings thats not noted there, please include it
+If you find anythings thats not noted there, please let me know.

 # To Do
 *  **Bug Fixing**